namespacelabs/nscloud-action/README.md

 # Create a Namespace Cloud cluster

-This repository hosts a GitHub action that [Namespace Cloud](https://cloud.namespace.so) cluster and expose a preconfigured `kubectl` to access it.
+This repository hosts a GitHub action that creates a [Namespace Cloud](https://cloud.namespace.so) cluster and exposes a preconfigured `kubectl` to access it.

 ## Example